What is Smokable Hemp Flower?

 While society’s perspective of THC users is slowly shifting, THC continues to carry a negative stigma regardless of the good THC does for so many people.

 CBD carries no stoner stigma.
 We can credit history for this one, but it’s true – CBD is now being used by millions of people who never before believed in or used THC.

 In many ways, CBD is more accessible and “family-friendly” because it has nothing to do with getting high.
 This, paired with the body of research exploring CBD, makes CBD the obvious King of Cannabinoids.

 We know that the cannabis and hemp communities have strong feelings about declaring the most superior cannabinoid.
 Based on the research supporting cannabinoids, the lack of side-effects, and the lack of stoner stigma, we declare CBD as the winner of this battle.

-Ready to experience the benefits of CBD?
 Find all of our pure CBD isolate products here.

 It all depends on personal preference.
 Any online search engine can show you what customers have reported as pros and cons to using either exclusively, and there is no shame in what works best for you.

 Customers who report THC as their preferred cannabinoid often mention how much they enjoy exploring the flavors, smells and variety of psychoactive “highs” that one can experience.
 Many compare this to those who explore different wines – each from a different type of grape and containing unique potencies, scents, colors and flavor notes.
 Truly, the comparison of wine tastings to cannabis testing is nearly exact.

 Another point of advocacy comes from the time of THC utilization.
 Many report the “high” of THC being the way they wind down for the day.
 While some do utilize TCH for the psychoactive effects throughout the day, the majority fit it into their routine.